jdpenuliar/sipangbaboy/README.md

 A simple android game that uses imitates flappy bird but with a local game of the Philippines called Sipa and Luksong Baboy.
+This project was made as a thesis of graduating students.
 Made by JDPenuliar